NunoPTx/flight-above/README.md

 ## What it shows

-- Airline name (from callsign)
+- Airline name or callsign
 - Aircraft model
 - Origin or destination airport
-- Climb/descent arrow
+- Climb/descent symbol
 - Speed (kts) and altitude (ft)
-- Live data from the Flightradar24 feed, refreshed every 10 s

 ## Setup